.

 How to Attend

 Access to all seminars in the Call Center Supervision Series is provided via an Internet connection and a separate audio (telephone) connection.
-Two days prior to each seminar, the Resource Center will email access instructions for the web portion and the telephone number to call.
+Two days prior to each seminar, the RCCSP Resource Center will email access instructions for the web portion and the telephone number to call.
 An unlimited number of your in-house employees may participate around a single web/audio connection.

 Certification

-The optional Mastery Certification in Call Center Supervision certification consists of two parts: attendance in all ten sessions of the Call Center Supervision Series and a certification exam.
+The optional Mastery Certification in Call Center Supervision certification consists of two parts: attendance in all eleven sessions of the Call Center Supervision Series and a certification exam.
 The exam is web-based, open-book, and must be proctored.
 Candidates are to be given 2 hours to complete the 40-question exam and must achieve at least 80 percent accuracy in order to obtain certification.
 Certification exams administrations may be purchased for $25 each.
 The 2-hour certification session at your location must be proctored by an independent leader from your organization.

-Candidates will be advised of their exam scores within two week following the completion of the exam.
+Candidates will be advised of their exam scores within two weeks following the completion of the exam.

 Course Instructors